“Father Divine's Bikes” Review and History

 “Father Divine’s Bikes” progresses in fits of stops and starts.
 By the half-way mark, the book has no clear protagonist(s), and I have no idea where it is going.
 Ultimately, I didn’t finish “Father Divine’s Bikes.”
 Life is too short to continue reading books I don’t enjoy.

 To be fair, my dislike of “Father Divine’s Bikes” might also have more to do with me and my tastes than the book.
 I am not a fan of books with too many characters, which is why I’m not a fan of “A Game of Thrones.”
-I couldn’t finish “A Game of Thrones” because of the outrageous number of characters, and “Father Divine’s Bikes” isn’t any different in that regard.

 On the plus side, “Father Divine’s Bikes” introduced me to a historical figure I had never heard of, Father Divine (though Father Divine is more of a character in spirit).
 Father Divine was an African-American religious figure who rose to prominence in the 1930s.
-PBS calls Father Divine’s International Peace Mission Movement, “one of the most unorthodox religious movements in America,” in its This Far by Faith Project website, “1866–1945: From Emancipation to Jim Crow.”
+PBS calls Father Divine’s International Peace Mission Movement, “one of the most unorthodox religious movements in America,” on its This Far by Faith Project website, “1866–1945: From Emancipation to Jim Crow.”

 Who Was Father Divine?